jeanpierrefortune/calypsonet-keyple-support-website/content/resources/tools/cna-tool-basic-legacysam-perso-app.md

 ### Tabs

-* **SAM Dump:** Shows the detailed information and parameters of the SAM inserted in the target SAM reader.
+* **SAM Dump:** shows the detailed information and parameters of the SAM inserted in the target SAM reader.
-* **SAM Personalization:** Configure and execute the personalization process.
+* **SAM Personalization:** configure and execute the personalization process.
-* **Application Info:** View logs and events related to the application and SAM readers.
+* **Application Info:** view logs and events related to the application and SAM readers.
 Useful for troubleshooting.

 ## Personalize a SAM CPP